nlessmann/Simrou/README.md

 **A very tiny hash-based JavaScript routing system**

-Simrou is a small javascript framework, that allows to bind action handlers to the value of <code>window.location.hash</code>.
+Simrou is a small javascript framework, that allows to bind action handlers to <code>window.location.hash</code>.
 This is in particular useful for the development of single-page web applications.
+See the demo code below to get an idea of this works.

 In contrary to other frameworks with similar features, Simrou is intended to be very simple to setup and use.
 It does not provide any other features beside the routing and is therefore very lightweight.

-Sample usage
+Demo code
 ------------

 <pre><code>$(function() {